-i) the measures proposed to be taken to reduce dependency on the private car by those living at the development;

-ii) a commitment to surveying the travel patterns of residents/staff during the first three months of the first use of the building and thereafter from time to time iii) mechanisms for the implementation of the measures to reduce dependency on the private car v) measures to monitor and review the effectiveness of the Travel Plan in achieving the objective of reducing dependency on the private car item (ii) above shall be submitted for approval in writing by the City Council as Local Planning Authority.
+- i) the measures proposed to be taken to reduce dependency on the private car by those living at the development; - ii) a commitment to surveying the travel patterns of residents/staff during the first three months of the first use of the building and thereafter from time to time - iii) mechanisms for the implementation of the measures to reduce dependency on the private car - iv) measures for the delivery of specified Travel Plan services - v) measures to monitor and review the effectiveness of the Travel Plan in achieving the objective of reducing dependency on the private car item (ii) above shall be submitted for approval in writing by the City Council as Local Planning Authority.
 Any Travel Plan which has been approved by the City Council as Local Planning Authority shall be implemented in full at all times when the development hereby approved is in use.